 The barn dance which should have

-and laughter caused by people doing it wrong, either by
+of fun and laughter caused by people doing it wrong,

-dancing(?) songs were sung by Alan Watson, a SVA member
+of the dancing(?) songs were sung by Alan Watson,

 of, but does not try to copy, Tony Bennett and Matt